-Advanced Placement courses (AP) is a program created by the College Board allowing high school student the opportunity to take college credit during a student’s high school years.
-Several AP classes are offered at East High School allowing students to explore college courses.
-The AP program is generally for upper class-men however, a few classes are available for sophomores.
+Advanced Placement (AP) is a program created by the College Board that allows high school students the opportunity to take college credit bearing courses while in high school.
+Several AP classes are offered at East High School allowing students to explore a variety of college course options.
+The AP program is generally for students in grades 11-12, however, a few class options are available for 10th grade students.
 Each AP course does have an AP exam fee associated with the class allowing a money saving opportunity on college credit.
 Students must earn a qualifying score on the AP Exam in order to be eligible to receive college credit for an AP course.

 Advanced Placement Courses offered by East High School

 Calculus BC Government: US & Comp

 Chemistry French Language

 Physics Spanish Lit.

 Music Theory Environmental Science

 Freshman can shadow AP World History and AP Human Geography